automl/CARP-S/subselection/SDSSP_Heuristics/README.md

 1. moreutils

 ### Compile Program
-If `a.out` is not there or you have changed something in the c-file: Compile shift_v2nobrute.c
+If `a.out` is not there or is not working or you have changed something in the c-file: Compile shift_v2nobrute.c
 ```bash
 gcc shift_v2nobrute.c -lm -O3
 ```